Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 [This website](https://volkovbos.github.io/milestone2_are_you_a_hero/index.html) was created for everyone who is an MCU or comics fan, as me.
 It gives you some brief information about why I like it so much and some information about the characters in the movies.
 And as last a simple but enjoyable game to see which character matches with your answers on a few questions.

-## DESIGN
+## UX
+This site is for general users who want to have a bit of fun and play a simple game in the form of a questionnaire.

 ### FRAMEWORK
 I used Bootstrap for the navbar, the modals and the cards.
 I used the bootstrap cards to give a nice contrast with the darker barkground image.

 ### COLOR SCHEME

-The color scheme I chose is a grey palette.
+The color scheme I chose is a red, with a white contrast.

 -   `#777777`   (light grey)
 -   `#F0131E`   (Marvel red)